 Chattanooga gets a good bit of rain this time of year.
 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets around the same amount of rain in July as Chattanooga.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Jacksonville and Chattanooga.

 In the autumn, Jacksonville is a little warmer than Chattanooga.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Chattanooga is about 63°F (17°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Chattanooga averages at about 63°F (17°C).

 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Chattanooga during autumn.
 Jacksonville gets 214 hours of sunny skies, while Chattanooga receives 211 hours of full sun in the autumn.